 • A CERTIFICATE of ENERGY EFFICIENCY (CEE) as now required by EU law.
 The certificate will be valid for 10 years so you can arrange for inspection at any time to suit you before going to the notary office.
 Your agent should be able to assist you in arranging this with the appropriate registered professional.

 • IF your current passports are different to those detailed in your title deeds; a certificate from the UK home office confirming your current and past passports are for one and the same person.

 • ORIGINAL certificate of community fees paid in full, signed by the president/administrator of the community of owners.
 Where water, electricity and garbage collection are included in the community/maintenance fees, the certificate should specify the status of payments on all items.

-• ORIGINAL receipts for the last 2 year payments of rates (IBI) – it should be noted that the rates are due to be paid by person who is registered as owning the property on the 1st of January).
+• ORIGINAL receipts for payments of rates (IBI) of the last 3 years – it should be noted that the rates are due to be paid by person who is registered as owning the property on the 1st of January).

 • Last bills for services such as Water, Electricity, and Telephone